wyatt8740/idb/README.md

 `git apply iproxy-quiet.patch` or `patch -p1 < iproxy-quiet.patch` from the
 libusbmuxd source root.

+  * There's also a soft (optional) dependency on 'escapify,' a tiny C program I wrote which I have included in this repository.
+It's something I might be able to replace with native shell stuff some day, but for me it was easier to write in C. Basically, it just makes escaping strings with things like spaces more intuitive and consistent by formatting them so programs like `scp` will accept them.
+If you don't use it, you may have to add some backslashes to your strings with spaces in them for things like `push` and `pull` to work as intended.
+Compile it with something like `cc -o escapify escapify.c`, and put the binary in a directory that's in your PATH variable.
+If available, the script will automatically utilize it.

 ### On the iDevice:
   * The device has to be connected via USB and have sshd listening on the port defined in the script as REMOTEPORT.
 Due to the sshd requirement, the device